skirtles-code/create-vue-lib/packages/docs/src/upgrading.md

 With `@skirtle/create-vue-lib`, you could also consider the following approach:

 1. Ensure all files from your project are checked into git.
-2. Run `@skirtle/create-vue-lib` in the same directory, so that it overwrites the existing configuration files.
+2. Run `pnpm create @skirtle/vue-lib --extended` in the same directory, so that it overwrites the existing configuration files.
+Using the `--extended` flag is optional, but it'll give you the option to avoid creating the example components.
 3. Use a diff tool, such as the one in your IDE, to compare the new files to those checked into git.
 You may need to revert a lot of the changes, but that's usually a relatively straightforward process.